 3 New Policy Updates On WhatsApp

 WhatsApp updated its policy on 9th August 2022 and claimed to provide more layers of protection to its users with the new update in the policy.
-There will be advanced control over the messages by the users making things easier.
+Users will have advanced control over the messages, making things easier.
 These changes include:

 1 - Anonymously Leave The Group

 The group chat option on WhatsApp is helpful for businesses and families.
-Sometimes the experience could be more pleasing, leading to leaving the group.
+Sometimes, the experience could be more pleasing, leading to the departure of the group.
 But what happens after you leave the group?
 Private messages from group members to ask why you left the group.

 Isn't it annoying?
 Don't worry because with the new update of WhatsApp, you can leave the group silently without any notification to other members.
 Only the group admin will know about your exit.